williamsnash/BloonBot/README.md

 Run ```pip install -r requirements.txt```

 ### Config File
-Run the setup.py to generated images and then to generate the button positions (For examples of the images see `./imgs`)
+Run the setup.py to generated images and then to generate the button positions (For examples of the images see the [images folder](https://github.com/williamsnash/BloonBot/tree/main/imgs))
 ```
 discord_url = "" #NOT CURRENTLY FUNCTIONAL
 upgrade_path_1 = ','